-A TCE is created by Sarah Hurd, Manager of Degree Audit and Transfer Credit.
-Admissions works directly with the Office of the Registrar to provide the transcripts of the incoming student; Sarah Hurd then evaluates the courses to see if they are acceptable as transfer credit and also determines eligibility for Simmons course equivalency.
+A TCE is created by the Manager of Degree Audit and Transfer Credit.
+Admissions works directly with the Office of the Registrar to provide the transcripts of the incoming student; the Manager of Degree Audit and Transfer Credit then evaluates the courses to see if they are acceptable as transfer credit and also determines eligibility for Simmons course equivalency.
 After the TCE is complete, it is emailed directly to the student at their Simmons email account.

 You can look at our Transfer of Credit Policy Booklet to get a sense of the process for transferring credit.

-For any questions about transferring in credits for new students, please contact Sarah Hurd in the Office of the Registrar.
+For any questions about transferring in credits for new students, please contact the Office of the Registrar.